Texas Multifamily Cross-Metro Comparison

 Method

-Re-read the four-metro comparison against the newer branch sinks: [[Texas High-Value Multifamily Playbook]], metro cluster comparisons, [[Dallas-Fort Worth vs Houston]], and [[Austin vs San Antonio]].
-Kept this page focused on metro choice, timing, and capital fit rather than repeating the corridor-level value map.
+Re-read the four-metro comparison against the tightened branch sinks: [[Texas High-Value Multifamily Playbook]], the metro playbooks, the paired comparison pages [[Dallas-Fort Worth vs Houston]] and [[Austin vs San Antonio]], plus [[Multifamily Cap Rates and Location Quality]] and [[Multifamily Supply-Demand Underwriting]].
+Kept this page on metro choice, timing, and capital fit rather than corridor-level business models.

 2026 Metro Allocation Map